City Comparison

 Schools

-Fairfax leads on school quality with a 87% average pass rate (rated Excellent) compared to 77% in Stafford.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Stafford, families look to North Stafford High School and Mountain View High School.
+Fairfax has a 87% average SOL pass rate; Stafford has 77% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Stafford, North Stafford High School and Mountain View High School.
 See Fairfax schools | See Stafford schools

 Fairfax